Tom-js-python/Amityn/documentation/SoftwareRequirementsSpecification_MVP.md

 - Geolocation-based browsing (city / postal code prefix)
 - A clean, welcoming interface for browsing and reading profiles

-Amityn does **not** (in the MVP) include in-app messaging, events, or gamification.
+Amityn does **not** (in the MVP) include in-app messaging or events.
 These features may be introduced in post-MVP iterations.

 ### 1.3 Definitions

 - **User**: A registered account holder on Amityn.
 - **Profile**: The public-facing set of information about a user.
-- \*Interest\*\*: A tagged passion, hobby, or value associated with a user's profile.
+- **Interest**: A tagged passion, hobby, or value associated with a user's profile.
 - **Discovery**: The browsing/searching process for finding others on Amityn.
 - **Community (post-MVP)**: A user-created group centered around location, interests, or causes.